-You must get acupuncture from a doctor or another health care provider (like a nurse practitioner or physician assistant) who has both of these:
+Not all providers can give acupuncture, and Medicare can't pay licensed acupuncturists directly for their services.
+You must get acupuncture from a doctor or another health care provider (like a nurse practitioner or physician assistant) who has both a:

-- A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine. - A current, full, active, and unrestricted license to practice acupuncture in the state where you're getting care.
+- Masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine. - Current, full, active, and unrestricted license to practice acupuncture in the state where you're getting care.